Undergraduate research bursaries aim to give students dementia research experience and to encourage them to consider a career in scientific research.

 We encourage applicants to involve members of our Research Network in their application and think of how volunteers might usefully engage with the student.
 Previous examples include inviting Research Network volunteers to their lab and presenting their work or asking for help in designing part of the project - such as a questionnaire.

 Every year we hold an Undergraduate event in London to give our funded students the opportunity to present their projects to each other, their supervisors, Research Network volunteers and Society staff.
-The provisional date for our 2017 event is Thursday 7th September.

 |Year||No of applications received||No of awards made|